laravel/docs/events.md

 #### Pusher

-You may consume events broadcast using the [Pusher](https://pusher.com) driver using Pusher's JavaScript SDK.
+You may conveniently consume events broadcast using the [Pusher](https://pusher.com) driver using Pusher's JavaScript SDK.
 For example, let's consume the `App\Events\ServerCreated` event from our previous examples:

 	this.pusher = new Pusher('pusher-key');